Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 So a plan was being put together to rescue Hungarian Jews

-The man tasked with the job was Ivor C. Olsen,
+The man tasked with the job was Iva C. Olson,

-and Olsen needed to find someone to go to Budapest and organize a rescue program
+And Olson needed to find someone to go to book

-and he established a committee to find a person place in the newspaper.
+and he established a committee to find a person capable of the task.

 Jean-Claude Van Damme.